Nanotechnology and Renewable Energy MSc

 Why choose this course

-You will gain specialised skills through an individual research project within our research groups, using state-of-the-art equipment and facilities.
+You will be taught by internationally-recognised experts in the University’s Advanced Technology Institute, and gain specialised skills through an individual research project within our research groups, using the latest advanced equipment and facilities.

 What you will study

-The programme covers the fundamentals behind nanotechnology and moves on to discuss its implementation using nanomaterials – such as graphene carbon nanotubes, 2D materials, and perovskite solar cells.
-You will discover the use of advanced nanotechnology tools which allow us to see at the nanoscale, and learn about future trends and applications for energy generation and storage.
+Our course covers the fundamentals behind nanotechnology and moves on to discuss its implementation using nanomaterials – such as graphene, carbon nanotubes, 2D materials, and perovskite solar cells.
+You will discover the use of advanced nanotechnology tools which allow us to see things at a nanoscale, and learn about future trends and applications for energy generation and storage.

-Completion of the programme will provide you with the essential skills you need to advance your career in this rapidly emerging field.
+Completion of the course will provide you with the essential skills you need to advance your career in this rapidly emerging field.

 |Qualification||Study mode||Course length||Placement||Start date|